 With the simple application of a laser bonding solution applied directly to the project surface, your CO2 laser engraver will be able to effectively and efficiently engrave on metal.
 This simple solution opens the door to new opportunities for metal-based projects.
 Now, you don’t have to consider the added cost of a fiber marker to work on metal-based projects.

-Laser bonding solutions possess several characteristics that influence the quality of your project’s outcome.
-Here are 5 aspects to consider when choosing a laser bonding solution for your CO2 laser engraver projects:
+These solutions possess several characteristics that influence the quality of your project’s outcome.
+Here are 5 aspects to consider when choosing a laser bond solution for your CO2 laser engraver projects:

-- Different laser bonding solution types (spray can & liquid ink)
+- Different laser bond solution types (spray can & liquid ink)

-- Quality of the laser bonding solution on the metal-based application
+- Quality of the laser bondsolution on the metal-based application

 - Drying quality